semihaydin0/BusAutomation/README.md

 A little more detailed automation than a normal automation.

+Personal data in this application is encrypted using the caesar encryption algorithm.

+Example encryption : steven >= xyjajs

+> :warning: **Encryption key used: 5**

+Login information if you want to login as authorized ;

+Username : john | Password : cat

 ## Functions of automation
 There are separate areas for customers and authorities within the automation.